 After the course the student should be able to:

 - Understand and demonstrate knowledge of the service business and its unique characteristics

 - Communicate an understanding of the development and management of service businesses

 - Argue the pros and cons of public and private funding for start-ups

-- Providing knowledge within strategy for service based companies
+- Provide knowledge within strategy for service based companies

-- Applying knowledge and key tools for entrepreneurship in the early phase, such as market analysis and analysis of intellectual property rights (eg patents)
+- Apply knowledge and key tools for entrepreneurship in the early phase, such as market analysis and analysis of intellectual property rights (e.g. patents)